landfoci/testblog.github.io/_pages/christin/codex.md

 4. *Magga* (path, Noble Eightfold Path) is the means to end this dukkha.

 I left in the scary Sanskrit/Pali words because it points to the issues and misunderstandings that arise from translating 4 noble truths into English.
 - One common misunderstanding of the noble truths is that they are nihilistic—isn't the first bullet literally, "life is suffering?"
 That doesn't sound very uplifting.
-But one explanation is that the OG Buddha is more like a doctor—this is his way of going through diagnosis, understanding the cause of the illness, pointing out a potential mechanism for stopping it, and the treatment options.
+But one explanation is that the OG Buddha is more like a doctor—this is his way of going through diagnosis, understanding the cause of the illness, pointing out potential mechanisms at play, and the treatment options.
 - Another common misunderstanding is the translation of the word *dukkha,* and Wikipedia did an excellent job there listing a few possibilities instead of doing a singular translation.
 In the older translations, "suffering" is often used to translate the word, but nowadays modern translators lean towards "dissatisfaction."
 Which I think is more poignant—it's this existential angst that persists no matter how "good" life is.

 In addition, I really love Ajahn Brahm's *new* take on the 4 noble truths where he re-arranged their order: